danielbachhuber/Video-Embed-Widget/readme.txt

 Tested up to: 3.0.1
 Stable tag: trunk

-Embed videos (and other oEmbed media) in your sidebar using widgets
+Easy-peasy way to embed videos (and other oEmbed media) in your sidebar using widgets

 == Description ==

-Powered by Embed.ly!

-@todo
+Embed videos (and other oEmbed media) in your sidebar using widgets.

+Every widget has an optional title, field for the URL you want to embed, and maximum height/widget for the media object.

+Embed codes are cached using the transients API and powered by Embed.ly!

 == Installation ==